Carrie Underwood Sips Margarita In Instagram Post

 One follower called “Southbound” a “super catchy tune.”

-Another fan tagged Underwood herself in a comment, and said “anyday is a good day for a marg and @carrieunderwood.”
+Another fan tagged Underwood herself in a comment, and said, “anyday [sic] is a good day for a marg and @carrieunderwood.”

 The country cutie is currently on a world tour, her “Cry Pretty” tour.
 According to her website, Underwood still has quite a few locations coming up on the tour, and quite a few performances ahead of her.
-She’ll be travelling around the United States with stops in San Diego, Los Angeles, Salt Lake City, Denver, Wichita, Kansas City, Houston, Lafayette, Dallas, and of course, Nashville, among many others.
+She’ll be traveling around the United States with stops in San Diego, Los Angeles, Salt Lake City, Denver, Wichita, Kansas City, Houston, Lafayette, Dallas, and of course, Nashville, among many others.
 The tour stretches through the fall, with the final stop being on Halloween in Detroit, Michigan.

-Fans of the country superstar will have to ensure they follow her on Instagram so that they don’t miss any of her behind the scenes shots on tour.
+Fans of the country superstar will have to ensure they follow her on Instagram so that they don’t miss any of her behind-the-scenes shots on tour.

-Underwood, a fitness lover, also occasionally shares snaps or short videos promoting her fitness apparel line, Calia by Carrie Underwood.
+As a fitness lover, Underwood also occasionally shares snaps or short videos promoting her fitness apparel line, Calia by Carrie Underwood.
 She recently shared an inspiring video of the workouts responsible for her incredible physique.